 The unused sheds could experience tilts up to 60 mm/m (i.e. 6 % or 1 in 17), curvatures greater than 3.0 km-1 (i.e. minimum radius of curvature less than 0.3 km) and strains greater than 30 mm/m.
-The predicted subsidence effects for these sheds, based on the Modified Layout, are similar to the maximum predicted values based on the MOD 17 Layout.
+The predicted subsidence effects for these sheds, based on the Extraction Plan Layout, are the same as the maximum predicted values based on the MOD 19 Layout.

-The predicted ground movements could result in the distortion of the timber frames and it is possible that some structures could become unsafe due to their existing poor conditions.
+The predicted ground movements could result in the distortion of the timber frames and it is possible that these structures could become unsafe due to their existing poor conditions.

-It is recommended that the unused sheds located above the southern end of the modified WYLW26 are visually monitored during active subsidence as the longwall extraction face mines directly beneath them.
-If any structure is identified as unstable or unsafe during monitoring, then measures should be undertaken to stabilise it, such as the provision of temporary bracing, or prevent access to it with the installation of fencing.
+It is recommended that the unused sheds located above the southern end of WYLW26 are visually monitored during active subsidence as the longwall face mines directly beneath them.
+If either structure is identified as unstable or unsafe during monitoring, then measures should be undertaken to stabilise it, such as the provision of temporary bracing, or prevent access to it with the installation of fencing.
 Alternatively, the structures could be removed prior to active subsidence.